Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Introduction

-The Korplevich's extragradient method \cite{Korpelevich1976} solves constrained saddle point problems by modifying the Arrow-Hurwicz method with an extrapolation step.
-For smooth and strongly-convex-strongly-concave objective functions, it is proved to converge linearly and find an $\epsilon$-accurate saddle point within $\bigO(\kappa_1 \log(1/\epsilon))$ iterations \cite{Tseng1995,Azizian2020,Mokhtari2020a}.
-The mirror-prox method \cite{Nemirovski2004} generalizes the extragradient method and works with a general Bregman distance, achieving the ergodic iteration complexity of $\mathcal{O}(1/\epsilon)$ for smooth monotone inequalities and smooth convex-concave saddle point problems with compact feasible sets.
-Subsequently, it was extended to a class of distance-generating functions by \cite{Auslender2005}, to unbounded feasible sets by \cite{Monteiro2012}, and to composite objectives by \cite{Tseng2008,Monteiro2011,He2015}, all with the same rate of convergence.
+Korplevich's extragradient method \cite{Korpelevich1976} solves constrained saddle point problems by modifying the Arrow-Hurwicz method with an extrapolation step.
+For smooth and strongly-convex-strongly-concave functions, it converges linearly and finds an $\epsilon$-accurate saddle point within $\bigO(\kappa_1 \log(1/\epsilon))$ iterations \cite{Tseng1995,Azizian2020,Mokhtari2020a}.
+The mirror-prox method \cite{Nemirovski2004} generalizes the extragradient method and works with a general Bregman distance, achieving the ergodic iteration complexity of $\mathcal{O}(1/\epsilon)$ for smooth monotone {variational} inequalities and smooth convex-concave saddle point problems with compact feasible sets.
+Subsequently, it was extended to a class of {non-Euclidean distance-like functions} by \cite{Auslender2005}, to unbounded feasible sets by \cite{Monteiro2012}, and to composite objectives by \cite{Tseng2008,Monteiro2011,He2015}, all with the same rate of convergence.
 Along another line of research, the dual extrapolation method \cite{Nesterov2007a} was developed for variational inequalities and saddle point problems, where the extrapolation step is performed in the dual space.
-It is also shown to achieve the $\bigO(1/\epsilon)$ complexity bound for smooth monotone inequalities and smooth convex-concave saddle point problems.
+It is also shown to achieve the $\bigO(1/\epsilon)$ complexity bound for smooth monotone variational inequalities.
 Moreover, for smooth strongly monotone variational inequalities, it is proved to achieve the optimal iteration complexity of $\bigO(\kappa_1\log(1/\epsilon))$ when combined with the technique of estimate functions \cite{Nesterov2011}.
 Finally, Tseng \cite{Tseng2000} utilized the similar extrapolation idea to propose a splitting method for monotone inclusion problems and proved that the method converges linearly and achieves the iteration complexity of $\bigO(\kappa_1\log(1/\epsilon))$ for smooth strongly monotone inclusion problems.
 Later, a variant of Tseng's splitting method is shown to also achieve the iteration complexity of $\bigO(1/\epsilon)$ for smooth monotone inclusion problems and smooth convex-concave saddle point problems by using the hybrid proximal extragradient (HPE) framework \cite{Monteiro2011}.